Tender wagging care

 Chemotherapy is using drugs to kill cancer cells.
 It's called a systemic treatment because the drug enters the bloodstream, travels throughout the body, and can kill cancer cells in many tissues and organs.

 Chemo drugs for Wilms tumor are usually given either through an intravenous (IV) catheter (a thin, flexible tube) placed in a vein or through a central venous catheter, which is placed in a large blood vessel during surgery.
-The specific drugs, doses and length of treatment depend on the stage and other characteristic of the tumor and on the child's age.
+The specific drugs, doses and length of treatment depend on the stage and other characteristics of the tumor and on the child's age.

 Chemo may be given before surgery to shrink the tumor, making it easier to remove.
 Or it may be given after surgery to destroy any remaining cancer cells, an approach known as adjuvant chemotherapy.